i7aket/NPKTools/README.md

 The project maintains a high standard of code quality with 99% unit test coverage, ensuring that the features perform as expected and are reliable under various scenarios.

 ## Roadmap:
-### Optimal Fertilizer Ratio Finder: ✔ Completed - Currently in final testing phase.
+### Optimal Fertilizer Ratio Finder: ✔ Completed.
 Description: This feature calculates the best combination of fertilizers from a provided collection based on fertilizer attributes and the desired ppm (parts per million) profile.
 This process optimizes nutrient delivery for specific agricultural needs.
-### PPM Calculation for Fertilizer Mixtures: ✔ Completed - Currently in final testing phase.
+### PPM Calculation for Fertilizer Mixtures: ✔ Completed.
 Description: This function computes the PPM (parts per million) of nutrients in a given mixture of fertilizers, taking into account the weights of the fertilizers and the volume of liquid in which they will be dissolved.
 This is crucial for ensuring the accuracy of nutrient delivery according to the specified agricultural requirements.
-### Atom Repository and Fertilizer Composition: ✔ In final stages of development.
-Description: A comprehensive atom directory that allows for the formulation of fertilizer compositions and the calculation of NPK values based on their atomic compositions.
-A representation of fertilizer as a composition of atoms, enabling precise data on the percentage of each element present.
-### NPKOptimizer Preconfigured: ✔ In final stages of development.
+### NPKOptimizer Preconfigured: ✔ Completed.
 Description: A preconfigured version featuring over 40 fertilizers, built using Fertilizer Composition, and more than 20 fertilizer blending scenarios.
 ### GreenSecrets Telegram Bot: ✔ In final stages of development.
 Description: A demo version of the final NPKOptimizer Preconfigured as a Telegram bot.
-### Fertilizer Composition Extended: In design phase.
-Description: An advanced model of fertilizer composition that includes molecular ions and more, providing a deeper level of detail and customization for nutrient optimization.

 ## Dependencies
 ### NPKOptimizer